sanjaysharma81/UTOR-Cyber-Security-Final-Project/README.md

 # Project 3
-## Final Engagement: Attack, Defense, and Analysis of a Vulnerable Network and Capture the Flag
+## Final Engagement: Attack, Defense, and Analysis of a Vulnerable Network
-This project was completed as a duo with Sanjay Sharma.
+This project was completed as a duo with Nicholas Ferguson.

 **Scenario**